foundriesio/docs/source/user-guide/offline-update/offline-update.rst

 Performing the Offline Update
 -----------------------------

-Before doing the offline update, make the offline update content accessible on a device, e.g., attach and mount the USB drive.
+Before doing the offline update, ensure the bundle is accessible on a device, e.g., attach and mount the USB drive.

 Use the ``aklite-offline`` CLI utility to perform an offline update.

-1. Run ``aklite-offline install [--config <config dir or file>] --src-dir <path to offline update content>``.
+1. Run ``aklite-offline install [--config <config dir or file>] --src-dir <path to a bundle>``.

 2. Run one of :ref:`the post installation actions <Post Install and Run Actions>` depending on the ``aklite-offline install`` result: